nrs011/Nimesh-Ryan-Silva-Portfolio/README.md

 # My Portfolio

 > This showcases my web portfolio.
-HTML, CSS, Sass, Bootstrap, Bulma, and JavaScript were used.
+HTML, CSS, Sass/SCSS, Bootstrap, Bulma, and JavaScript were used.

 ## Website